-Furthermore, the following needs to be determined with respect to host state security forces:
+The following elements need to be determined with regard to host state security forces:

-- Details of their numbers, composition and command and control arrangements; - Ethnicity, religions and political affiliations of the troops and their leaders; - Capabilities and will to operate to protect civilians in their AO;
+- composition and command and control arrangements; - ethnicity, religions and political affiliations of the troops and their leaders; - capabilities and willingness to operate to protect civilians in their AO; - human rights violations, conduct and discipline records;

-- Human rights record of the security forces; - Use, if any, of child soldiers.
+• Use, if any, of child soldiers.

 Identification of the leaders of host state security forces, particularly at the local levels, will be vital.
-Outreach and advocacy for the protection of civilians are important tools for POC action.